-Many people that come to us have applied for Social Security Disability, but sometimes, it really did not make sense for them to apply in the first place.
-So, if you are on the fence about whether to apply for benefits, here are a few things to think about.
+Many people that come to us have already applied for Social Security Disability, but sometimes it does not make sense to have applied in the first place.
+If you are on the fence about whether to apply for benefits, here are a few things to think about.

 Are You Working Now?

 The first question that Social Security will ask in evaluating your claim is whether you are engaged in “substantial gainful activity.”
-All this means is whether you are working and earning a minimum amount of money each month.
+This means is whether you are working and earning a minimum amount each month.
 Social Security will publish a specific monthly income amount that it considers to be significant gainful activity.
-If you are consistently making that amount of money month after month, then you will probably have your claim denied fairly quickly.
-Currently, the amount of income that is considered “significant gainful activity” is approximately $1,070.00.
+If you are consistently making that amount of money month after month, your claim will be quickly denied.
+The current monthly income amount considered “significant gainful activity” is approximately $1,070.00.
 This changes each year.

 How Old Are You?

 The magic age is 50.
 This is the one time that it is an advantage to be older!

 If you are under the age of 50 and claiming disability, you must show that you have a serious medical impairment that keeps you from not only doing your prior work, but any other work that exists in the national economy.
 For example, if you are working in construction, and suffered a serious knee injury that took you off work permanently, you may be disabled from that kind of work.
 However, if you could perform lighter work, like a cashier with the option to sit and stand throughout the day, you would not be considered disabled.
 It does not matter that your earnings may be significantly less.